-The payment of bonuses, options and other incentive payments is reviewed annually by the Board as part of the review of executive remuneration.
+Executives are entitled to participate in the employee share and share option plans.
+The payment of bonuses, share options and other incentive payments are put to the Board for approval.
 All bonuses, options and incentives must be linked to predetermined performance criteria.
-The Board can exercise its discretion in relation to approving incentives, bonuses, and options.
+The Board can exercise its discretion in relation to approving incentives, bonuses and options, and can recommend changes which must be justified by reference to measurable performance criteria.
+Remuneration and other terms of employment for the Chief Executive Officer are formalised in a service agreement.